teamconclude/blueprints/README.md

 #### Use the `/c blueprint set ...` Commands

-We recommend that you never edit these settings directly in the JSON file but instead use these commands to set them:
+We recommend that you never edit owner, members and notify directly in the JSON file but instead use these commands to set them:
 - `/c blueprint set owner @patricia`
 - `/c blueprint set members #incidents`
-- `/c blueprint set notify #iict-ncidents`
+- `/c blueprint set notify #incidents`

-Conclude will look up the actual Slack IDs and insert them into the JSON.
+Conclude will look up the actual Slack IDs and insert them into the JSON so you don't have to.

 #### Owner Setting

 The **owner** must be a Slack team member that has permissions to create a new Slack channel.
-This user will become the owner of all activities creates with the blueprint.
+This user becomes the owner of all activities creates with the blueprint.
 Conclude will keep track of the user who initiated the activity and display this information at the top of the activity.
-As noted above, if no owner has been set, the user who creates the activity will become the initial owner (and initiator).
+As noted above, if no owner has been set, the initiator who creates the activity will become the owner.

 **TIP:** If you want the activity to be unassigned to begin with, create a Slack user called "Unassigned" and make this the default owner.